prabirshrestha/FluentHttp/README.md

 FluentHttp is a light weight library aimed to ease the development for your rest client with consistent api throughout different frameworks whether you are using .net 4.0 or silverlight or window phone.
-(It is not aimed to be used directly by the developers, but rather for creating a rest client wrapper, such as for Facebook, Github, Twitter, Google etc.)
+(It is not aimed to be used directly by the developers, but rather for creating a http client wrapper, such as for Facebook, Github, Twitter, Google etc.)

 ## Supported Frameworks